jcjzl/Living-in-Boca-Raton/materials_mushroom.md

 ![Fresh Shiitake](shiitake.jpg)
 *Fresh Shiitake*

 ![Dried Shiitake](Dried_Shiitake.jpg)
 *Dry Shiitake*

-Shiitake is seldom cooked solely, it usually be cooked with other ingredients, such as chicken, vegetalbes and other mushroom.
-In vegetarian diet, shiitake can take place of meat, It’s a kind of source of protein.
+Shiitake is seldom cooked solely, it's usually cooked with other ingredients, such as chicken, vegetalbes and other mushroom.
+In vegetarian diet, shiitake can take the place of meat, It’s a kind of source of protein.

 ## Wood Ear(木耳)

 Wood ear is a kind of fungus, it grows at the stem of dead wood.
-It looks like the ear of human so Chinese call it MuEr(木耳, 木 means wood and 耳 means ear).
+It looks like the ear of human, in Chinese, it is called 木耳(Mu Er), 木 means wood and 耳 means ear.

 ![Living Wood Ear](wood-ear_living.jpg)
 *Living Wood Ear*